Breathless (Shayne Ward album): Commercial performance

 On 2 December 2007, the album reached number one in the Irish Albums Chart, knocking Leona Lewis's Spirit off the top.
-It debuted at number two in the UK Albums Chart selling 95,801 in its first week, being held off by Lewis To date it has sold over 450,000 copies in the UK.
+It debuted at number two in the UK Albums Chart selling 95,801 in its first week, being held off by Lewis On 31 October 2007, an official Breathless DVD, which included exclusive interviews and five music videos, was released via Woolworths stores in the UK, and by the end of the year, Breathless had reached 5× Platinum in Ireland.
+By September 2009, the album had sold over 450,000 copies in the UK.